fgindraud/xstalker/Readme.md

 XStalker
 ========

-Python daemon that listens to Xcb Randr events, and logs activity.
+Rust daemon that listens to Xcb events, and logs activity.
 Tracks which window is focused, when, and make statistics.

 Status